Quenton123/TansuCloud/TansuCloud.Gateway/Docs/Tenant-and-User-Guide.md

 2. Self‑service sign‑up (optional, per tenant)
    - A tenant can allow self‑registration under constraints (for example, only email domains on an allow list or an invite code).
    - A new person visits the sign‑up page, enters their email, verifies it, and sets a password.
    - The account starts in Pending state until an administrator approves it or is auto‑approved based on tenant policy.
-Rate limiting and anti‑automation checks (for example, CAPTCHA) may be enabled.
+Rate limiting and anti‑automation checks (for example, Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA)) may be enabled.

 3. External Single Sign‑On (SSO) via an external Identity Provider (IdP) (optional, per tenant)
    - A tenant administrator connects an external Identity Provider such as Google, Microsoft, GitHub, or a corporate OpenID Connect provider.